whykay-01/capacity-management/loaning-system/README.md

 ### Step 2

-Then, we need to create a volume mounted to the container.
+Then, we need to mount our data folder to the container.
 We will use the following command to start the process:

 ```bash
 docker compose up -d  --build